The Blues Brothers (film): Sequel

 The 1998 sequel, Blues Brothers 2000, had similar traits to the original, including large car-chase scenes and musical numbers.
-Landis returned to direct the film and Aykroyd reprised his role, joining John Goodman, Joe Morton, and 10-year-old J. Evan Bonifant as the new Blues Brothers.
+Landis returned to direct the film and Aykroyd reprised his role, joining John Goodman, Joe Morton and 10-year-old J. Evan Bonifant as the new Blues Brothers.
 Franklin and Brown were among the celebrities returning from the first film.
+John Belushi's memory was dedicated in the film as his character was killed off.
 There were also musical performances by Sam Moore, Wilson Pickett, Paul Shaffer, B.B.
-King, and Eric Clapton, among others.
+King and Eric Clapton, among others.
 Dozens of artists were packed into an all-star band called the Louisiana Gator Boys.
 Even with many returning cast members, the film was considered a box-office failure, generating a little over $14 million in ticket sales, and critics' reviews were mostly negative.

 Other works in the franchise

 In 1980, the book Blues Brothers: Private was published, designed to help flesh out the universe in which the film takes place.
 Private was written and designed by Belushi's wife, Judith Jacklin, and Tino Insana, a friend of Belushi's from their days at The Second City.

 The video game The Blues Brothers was released in 1991.
 It is a platform game in which the object is to evade police and other vigilantes to get to a blues concert.

 In the 1990s, Film Roman was putting an animated series based on this film in the works, which was scheduled to be released in fall 1997.
 The brothers of Aykroyd and Belushi (Peter and Jim) were set to take their roles as the titled characters.
 The series was ultimately canceled because of casting complications.
-John Belushi's memory was dedicated in the then-upcoming sequel as his character was killed off.